 A shorter commute is just one benefit of rural living.
 But to many, this offers the opportunity to spend more time with family or to do things you love.
 Says one physician, “One of the things I really like about practicing in a small town is more time for my family…Time in traffic is time away from them.”
 Says another, “The clinic here is 10 minutes away from my home, and my home is a couple of blocks from the hospital.
 Often I’ll run home for lunch to spend time with my wife and the kids.
 It’s nice to be home right after clinic is done, to have dinner with the family, and to spend time with my kids before they go to bed.
 In a rural town, anywhere I am I’m close to home.”
 Said another, “If I want to finish a cup of coffee on the way into the office in the morning, I have to drive around in circles—or I can walk the commute in 5 minutes.”

 Rural America offers a variety of recreational opportunities—outdoor activities, indoor recreation, and cultural opportunities.
-Says one doctor, “the secret thing about rural communities is that there is way more to do than we have time for—you just have to find it."
+Says one doctor, “The secret thing about rural communities is that there is way more to do than we have time for—you just have to find it."

 Many rural healthcare workers enjoy the work-life balance rural living provides.
-Says one, “a rural medical practice enables me to balance work and family.”
+Says one, “A rural medical practice enables me to balance work and family.”
 Work-life balance is important for improved job satisfaction, health, and overall happiness.
 Working in a rural community—with fewer stressors such as traffic, shorter commutes allowing for more time at home with family, and plenty of opportunities for recreation—especially outdoor recreation, can help improve the work-life balance.

-In summary, why not consider rural practice?
+In summary, why not consider rural or underserved practice?
 While it may not be for everyone—it may be for you.
 To search available rural practice opportunities, register here or login at the top of the page.